 Following this work, he produced Trace Elements for the Foundation for Art and Creative Technology (FACT) in Liverpool in 2016 working collaboratively with veterans.
 Working in St Helens with the collaborative agency Heart of Glass and disability organisation Buzz Hub, he created the large scale outdoor event entitled We Are Still Here which premiered in December 2018 supporting St Helens City Council and its 150-year celebrations.

 His work Preserved Memories, commented on the future dystopian use of technology and was exhibited at DOX Centre for Contemporary Art, Prague, CZ and featured internationally in the media, including the UK's Daily Telegraph and Daily Mail and on NewsTalk Radio in Ireland as well as BBC Radio in the UK.

 As part of the UK's 14-18-Now WW1 centenary commemorations, McKeown was commissioned to create a motion-captured work entitled Ghosts which was showcased on Channel Four 4OD as well as at the Unlimited Festival at the London South Bank Centre and at the Edinburgh Fringe Festival.
 A further short work, entitled All for Claire became part of the BFI's collection in 2019.

-Motion Disabled: Unlimited, a London 2012 Festival project, has been shown nationally including at the South Bank Centre in London, Olympic Torch and Paralympic Torch events across the UK, as well as in galleries such as 20-21 Visual Arts Centre in North Lincolnshire and MIMA, Middlesbrough Institute for Modern Art.
+Motion Disabled: Unlimited, a London 2012 Festival project, has been shown nationally including at the South Bank Centre in London, Olympic Torch and Paralympic Torch events and galleries such as, 20-21 Visual Arts Centre in North Lincolnshire and Middlesbrough Institute of Modern Art (MIMA).